-I love the mountains, chocolate, dogs and traveling the world with my ski bag.

-I started skiing in the jackrabbits program in Whitehorse shuffling around the Mt.
+Dahria started skiing at age 3 in the jackrabbits program in Whitehorse shuffling around the Mt.
 McIntyre trails without poles.
-As a kid I did many sports, luckily for me Whitehorse is a small town and my parents could handle driving me to my various games and classes.
-By the time I was ten I had pared my sports list down to soccer, orienteering, running, skiing and figure skating, just in time for me to start playing volleyball and basketball at school.
-Around this time something had to go so my short lived violin career ended along with my my figure skating career.
-I have competed at National Championships in four different sports, Skiing, Orienteering, Soccer and Basketball, but my true love was always in skiing, so over the past 6 years it has become my main focus with basketball and volleyball fit in when they can be.
+As a kid Dahria did many sports, by the time she was ten she had paired her sports down to soccer, orienteering, running, skiing and figure skating, just in time for me to start playing volleyball and basketball at school.
+Dahria has competed at National Championships in four different sports, skiing, orienteering, soccer and basketball, and has been a multiple time national champion in two, skiing and orienteering, however her true love was always in skiing.

-All my adventures from the past year are here on my blog so please read through my posts and continue to follow me throughout my season with the Canadian National Team and AWCA as I work towards my goals and dreams and compete at my first Olympic Winter Games in February 2018.
+All my adventures from the past year are here on my blog so please read through my posts and continue to follow me throughout my season.

 I would also like to take this chance to thank my parents, family, coaches, sponsors, friends, past and current teammates for being there to support me over the years.
 You are the reason I am where I am, Thank you all!!